ros2/design/articles/151_node_to_participant_mapping.md

 In `DDS`, security can be specified at a `Participant` level.
 If one `Node` is mapped to one `Participant`, individual configuration of its security key and access control policy is possible.
-From a security point of view, only being able to configure it at a `Participant` (or per process) level is enough.
+From a security point of view, only being able to configure it at a `Participant` (or per process) level should be enough.
 There's not much sense on having different access control policies for `Nodes` in the same process.
 As they share the same address space, other vulnerabilities are possible.

-##### How to create a new security key?

-Before, we were creating a key for each `Node`.
-The full name of the node was used for creating it.

-If we create one `Participant` per context, we will only need a key for each of them, and not one per `Node`.
-There are two alternatives:

-- Add the concept of `Context` name (or `Participant` name).
-  In this way, the key of each participant could be specified independently.
+##### Security directory of each participant

-- Use one key per process.
+Before, the environment variable `ROS_SECURITY_DIRECTORY` specified the root path of the keystore.
+The security files for each participant were found using the node name from that root.

+With this proposal, it won't be possible to find the security files from the node name, as the `Participant` will be associated with a `Context`.

+A few alternatives are possible:
+- Add a name to the `Context`, and use the same directory discovery logic.
-  All the `Participants` within one process will use the same key.
+- Just be able to pass a directory to each process.
+All the `Contexts` in a process will use the same security files.

-##### How to specify access policies?

-Access control policies could still be specified per `Node` basis.
-When a `Participant` is created, it should look at the access control policies of each of its `Nodes` and compose them in a single configuration.
+The first alternative is more flexible, as it allows to specify different security files for `Contexts` in the same process.
+That's particuarly useful for some use cases, e.g.: domain bridges.

+The `Context` name will be available in ros2 graph API.
+That will allow adapting the tool that generates the policy files from a running example.

+The `Context` doesn't pretend to be unique, and it's just a way of specifying configurations.
+Particularly, for specifying the security directory.
+There will be a default context name, so a default security directory can be specified.
+It should be possible to remap this name, to allow easy deployment of nodes.

+##### Generating DDS permissions files from ROS policies files

+Currently, ROS access control policy files allows specifying privilages to each `Node`.
+From that file, the required DDS permission file is generated.

+Considering this proposal, there are a few alternatives:
+- Contexts are added to the policy file.
+- A tool for generating a permission file from multiple ROS policy files is added.

+In the first case, the `Context` will work as a way of grouping all the privilages of its nodes.
+That also will work for `rmw` implementations where a `Node` can have separate policy files, in which case the context grouping will just be ignored.

+A tool for combining policies files can be added, regardless if the policy file format is changed or not.

 #### Node Name Uniqueness